Digital Modeling & Fabrication Faculty

 Seth Wiseman | Adjunct Instructor

-Seth is an engaging and knowledgeable instructor with degrees in Building Science & Industrial Design from Appalachian State University, as well as an Master of Architecture from RISD.
-He is the founder of Designwise, a boutique architectural design studio based in Boston and a co-founder of ConForm Lab, a design consulting company focused on specialty projects at the intersection of design, computation & manufacturing.
+Seth is a founding member of the DMF team, as well as the RI Mobile Maker Lab.
+Seth received degrees in Building Science & Industrial Design from Appalachian State University, as well as a Master of Architecture from RISD.
+He is the founder of Designwise, a boutique architectural design studio based in Boston and a co-founder of ConForm Lab, a design consulting company focused on projects at the intersection of design, computation & manufacturing.
 Seth is an Associate Architect of the AIA actively pursuing licensure.